Mechanical-Advantage/AdvantageScope/docsSite/docs/whats-new/full-changelog.md

 ### 👀 3D Field

+- Added AdvantageScope XR for 3D visualization in augmented reality.
 - Supported the combination of 2D and 3D poses.
 - Improved the UI for configuring poses.
 - Added the ability to temporarily hide objects.